rbcrossley/rbcrossley.github.io/src/posts/monthwise-self-study-computer-science-progress-logs.md

  I am reading a lot of different textbooks simultaneously.
 But I follow only one from end to end.
 For COA, it is John P. Hayes.
 For computer graphics it is "Computer Graphics: Principles and Practice" by Foley et al. I do not think it( is possible to cover this(Computer Graphics) book end to end, though.
 I also have Samit Bhattacharya's Computer graphics but it is a below average book.
 Not worth the purchase.

-My second month is still ongoing as of writing this article.

 **I collected some study advice to remind myself.**